-As per the IDFA, cheddar is one of the famous cheeses in the US.
-The second rank is held by mozzarella.
+As per the IDFA, cheddar is the most famous cheeses in the US.
+The second place belongs to mozzarella.
 Cheddar cheese approximately accounts for 35.8% of all cheeses sold in the United States.

 When you think of cheddar cheese, you might think of your favorite dairy recipes but, as a food lover, how much information do you have about cheddar?
 So, to begin with, here is a little bit of background.